ARTISTS WHO USE SOUND SCULPTURE GEAR

 Annie Clark (St. Vincent)

-Annie's 4th album "St. Vincent" was released in 2014 to (not unexpectedly) overwhelmingly positive reviews.
+(3/28/2018) Annie's 5th album "Masseduction" is now out to critical acclaim and currently St Vincent is in the middle of her extended "Fear the Future" tour.
 This popular avant garde artist reaches levels of creativity that sometimes boggle the mind.
-Her originality landed her a Grammy in 2015 for "Best Alternative Music Album" and we are very pleased she has chosen to use a Switchblade 8F on her floorboard system. www.ilovestvincent.com
+Her originality landed her a Grammy in 2015 for "Best Alternative Music Album" and we are very pleased she has chosen to use a Switchblade 8F on her floorboard system.
+See tour dates at www.ilovestvincent.com

 Wayne "Wing" Sermon (Imagine Dragons)